 Protocol: we usually use this term to refer to the specific chemotherapy plan that is used.

-Palliative Radiation Treatment (PRT): The most commonly radiation used in veterinary oncology.
-The goal of this treatment is to significantly reduce harmful affects the tumor may have on the animal’s body.
-Total elimination of the tumor is not always the goal.
+Palliative Radiation Treatment (PRT): The most common radiation used in veterinary oncology.
+The goal of this treatment is to significantly reduce the harmful effects the tumor may have on the animal’s body.
+The total elimination of the tumor is not always the goal.
 The main goal of PRT is to keep the animal as comfortable as possible while reducing the cancerous cells.

 Tumor: "a swelling"; a new growth of tissue in which the multiplication of cells is uncontrolled and progressive